d-khan/assembly/arithmetic-instructions/lecture.md

 Let's explore some arithmetic instructions.

+## Pre-requisite

+- Knowledge of how to run assembly code using nasm assembler in Linux OS. (see video)
+- Knowledge of how to debug an assembly code using `gdb`. (see video)

 ## The INC/DEC instruction

 The INC instruction is used for incrementing an operand by one.
 It works on a single operand that can be either in a register or in memory.
 The DEC instruction is used for decrementing an operand by one.